NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 >
 > — [@ManCity](https://twitter.com/ManCity/status/1287428122716131333)

-Riyad Mahrez didn’t start this match, but he came on and scored.
+Riyad Mahrez didn't start this match, but he came on and scored.
 If the timeline tells you only that Mahrez scored, you might be confused.
-If he wasn’t playing, how could he score?
+If he wasn't playing, how could he score?
-However, substitutions have few likes and retweets because they aren’t as important as goals.
+However, substitutions have few likes and retweets because they aren't as important as goals.
 As a result, they might create small clusters that we end up discarding.

 In other cases, the event itself may be unpopular.